Community rail plays key role in improving accessibility, report finds

 The work of the seventy-six community rail partnerships (CRPs) and twelve hundred station groups that make up the community rail movement opens up rail travel and stations to people with a wide range of physical and non-visible impairments and other support needs.

-The report, ‘Community rail and inclusive, accessible travel’, has been produced by the Community Rail Network with support from the (RDG).
+The report, ‘Community rail and inclusive, accessible travel’, has been produced by the Community Rail Network with support from the Rail Delivery Group (RDG).
 It shows that projects are increasing people’s confidence to travel, including among autistic people and people with dementia and problems.
 Community rail’s work promotes independent living and improves social mobility, which can have life-changing effects.

 Community rail partnerships (CRPs) and groups also help to make stations physically accessible, with a more inclusive and welcoming environments, and coordinate inclusive volunteering.